microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-enrichedauditlogs-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the settings for the enriched audit logs workloads.
-By sending a PATCH request to the specified endpoint with the updated settings in the request body, developers can control the enrichment feature for each partner workload (SharePoint, Teams, and Exchange)
+Update the settings for the enriched audit logs workloads to control the enrichment feature for each partner workload, such as SharePoint, Teams, and Exchange.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).